EeeBeeDee/gym_zen/README.md

 ### Typography

 For typography I decided to go for a singular font again, feeling I didn't do it justice in my last project.
 I chose Ubuntu as its a font I look at almost every day and have really grown to like.
-I feel it quite versatile too and with just a change in font weights you can create different feelings. more so than any other font I have used up to this point.
+I feel it quite versatile too and with just a change in font weights you can create different feelings.
+More so than any other font I have used up to this point.

 It can be found on [Google Fonts](https://fonts.google.com) here [Ubuntu](https://fonts.google.com/specimen/Ubuntu).
 After trying a few out I felt it meshes well with the soft, rounded feel I have aimed for with the design.